YizeZhang/Net_Diff/README.md

 How to install:
 1. Click gzip-1.3.12-1-setup.exe and install gzip.
 For example, after install it, gzip.exe is under C:\Program Files (x86)\GnuWin32\bin\

-2. a) If you have installed MATLAB Runtime version 9.2 (R2017a) in your computer
+2. a) If you have installed MATLAB or MATLAB Runtime version 9.2 (R2017a) in your computer.(I'm not sure if other version of MATLAB is ok.
+But if you have one, please try it.)

       Open /for_redistribution_files_only/ and click Net_Diff.exe